wofsauge/IsaacDocs/docs/entities/Overview.md

 Vanilla grid entities are not defined in an XML file.
 Mods cannot create custom grid entities.

 Mods can spawn grid entities with the `Isaac.GridSpawn` method.
+(It is not possible to spawn grid entities with a specific seed.)

 <br>